GorgonMeducer/perf_counter/README.md

 ```

 **NOTE**: If you deploy perf_counter using cmsis-pack and encounter this issue, please **DO NOT** call function `user_code_insert_to_systick_handler()` in this **should-be-empty** `SysTick_Handler()`.

+### 3.2 Why I see perf_counter is in red in MDK project manager?

+Since version v2.1.0 I removed the unnecessary bundle feature from the cmsis-pack, hence causing this problem if you have used the older version.

+Sovlving this problem is simple:

+1. please unselect ALL the performance components in RTE, press OK and close the uVision.
+2. reopen the mdk project and select the perf_counter components in RTE

+Sorry about this.